Once your video is finished, deciding where and how you are going to host it online presents a whole slew of options.

 Others start with a monthly fee of around $80 to $100 or even higher.
 It can indeed be much higher if you have lots of videos getting lots of views.
 Think of the New York Times or some other large media company.
 No doubt the NYT monthly video hosting bill would make me gasp.

-(Today, I have switched to Vimeo for video hosting because it’s easier to stay 100% functional when you’re on a platform that stays up to the minute with technology without you having to worry about it.)
+Today, I gave up on self-hosting and have switched to Vimeo for video hosting because it’s easier to stay 100% functional when you’re on a platform that stays up to the minute with technology without you having to worry about it.

-As with most things though, it is not that simple.
+As with most things though, it is not as simple as we’d like.
 YouTube’s habit of reconverting your video has benefits too.
 In part they do it to save themselves bandwidth, but the practice also ensures that your video is played in a file format that is compatible with whatever device the viewer is using.

 I often hear online video gurus claiming that using YouTube for video hosting is “guaranteed” to give you search engine and traffic benefits.
 In fact, some of the most expensive online video courses make that promise, which drives me crazy.
 Unfortunately, it is not nearly that easy or straightforward.